Diana-dot-alt/api-call/README.md

 - REST API - Architectural style used for handling CRUD operations through HTTP methods.
 - JSON Responses - Lightweight data-interchange format used for API communication.

+---

+## Note

+This project is for educational purposes only.